techcow2/NetSim/README.md

 1. **Creating Simulations:**

    - Enter a description of the web application or website you want to create in the address bar.
-   - Press "Create" or hit Enter to generate your simulation.
+   - Press "Create" or hit Enter to gene your simulation.

 2. **Editing Simulations:**